Classification of critically fixed anti-Thurston maps

 \section{Review of anti-holomorphic dynamics}

-In this paper, by ``analytic'' we will always mean ``complex analytic'', and an \emph{anti-analytic} function is an analytic function of $\bar{z}$, defined in some open subset of $\C$.
-In the case where the domain and/or codomain contains $\infty$, analyticity and anti-analyticity are defined in the usual way, using the coordinate $w=1/z$ in a neighborhood of $\infty$.
-We will use the notation $\partial f$ and $\bar{\partial} f$ for the Wirtinger derivatives $\frac{\partial f}{\partial z}$ and $\frac{\partial f}{\partial \bar{z}}$, as well as $f^n$ for the $n$-th iterate $f^n = f \circ f \circ \ldots \circ f$ of a map $f$.
 In this section, we summarize a few basic definitions and results from anti-holomorphic dynamics.
-Most of the previous work in this area has focused on the iteration of anti-polynomials, in particular the analogues of the Mandelbrot set now called ``tricorns'' and ``multicorns'' for the families $f_{c,d}(z) = \bar{z}^d+c$, see \cite{croweStructureMandelbarSet1989, mukherjeeMulticornsUnicornsII2017, nakaneMulticornsUnicornsAntiholomorphic2003, nakaneConnectednessTricorn1993, hubbardMulticornsAreNot2014}.
+Most of the previous work in this area has focused on the iteration of anti-polynomials, particularly on studying the analogs of the Mandelbrot set, now called ``tricorns'' and ``multicorns'' for the families $f_{c,d}(z) = \bar{z}^d+c$, see \cite{croweStructureMandelbarSet1989, mukherjeeMulticornsUnicornsII2017, nakaneMulticornsUnicornsAntiholomorphic2003, nakaneConnectednessTricorn1993, hubbardMulticornsAreNot2014}.